skagra/diy-cpu/docs/build-and-run.md

 * `microasm` - The µcode assembler.
 * `os` - Machine code for an interrupt handler and definition of `IRQ` and reset vectors.
 * `tests` - Machine code to test the µcode implementation of each machine code instruction.
-* `ucode` - The µcode that controls the CPU.
+* `ucode` - The µcode used by the [control unit](architecture/control-unit.md) to orchestrate the operation of the CPU and the definition the decoder ROMs used in the [instruction decoder](architecture/address-decoder.md).

 # Tooling

-The following tools are needed to build/run `diy-cpu`:
+The following tools are needed to build/run the `diy-cpu`:

 * [Digital](https://github.com/hneemann/Digital) the digital circuit designer and simulator by [Helmut Neemann](https://github.com/hneemann).
 * [DASM](https://dasm-assembler.github.io/) a 6502 cross-assembler.